 How to Apply

-Interested candidates should submit a cover letter and resume to the Executive Director at office@nscrt.com by May 2, 2025.
-The cover letter must outline the candidate's education and experience relevant to the position.
+Questions about the position and applications can be directed to the Registrar at registrar@nscrt.com.
+Interested candidates must submit a cover letter and resume.
+The cover letter must outline any education and experience relevant to the position.
 Please note that only those selected for interviews will be contacted.

 The NSCRT is committed to supporting applicants with disabilities throughout the recruitment process, including providing accommodations.
 If you require accommodations to participate fully, please let us know.